7 Catholic teachings that make Evangelicals cringe

 Conclusion

 Although many of his videos are amazing, Allen Parr's videos about Catholicism are full of misconceptions and straw men.
-Thankfully, the comment sections on these videos are filled with refutations, and Catholic apologist Trent Horn has responded with videos that have garnered almost 200,000 views.
+Thankfully, the comment sections on these videos are filled with refutations, and Catholic apologist Trent Horn's YouTube response has garnered over 200,000 views, while Allen's attack got 100,000 views.

 We offer this article as an attempt to help Allen Parr understand that Catholics are his brothers and sisters in Christ.